SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

 ### 🏢 Company Background:
 - The client is a small-sized Game Development company, outsourcing the management of their IT services to our Cloud Support Team.
 - Their reliance on remote meetings has increased due to more team members working from home, with Microsoft Teams being their primary platform for virtual collaboration.
-- Frustrations include poor microphone/audio quality and background noises disrupting the flow of virtual calls and meetings.
+- Complaints include poor microphone/audio quality and background noises disrupting the flow of virtual calls and meetings.

 ![App Screenshot](https://via.placeholder.com/468x300?text=App+Screenshot+Here)